Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 We now introduce two dynamic models of a tracked vehicle: (a) a model for simulating motion on flat terrain; and (b) an extension of this model to 3D sloped terrain, incorporating progressively more realistic terrain interactions, including the modeling of uniform and nonuniform load distributions on the tracks.
+These models will be used to generate the simulation results on flat (Section \ref{sec:flat_results}) and sloped (Section \ref{sec:slope_results}) surfaces, respectively.
+The assumptions undertaken for each model together with their features are summarized in Table \ref{tab:model_assumptions}.